OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:44

 > ‘The Lord said to my Lord:
-> “Sit at my right hand
+> “Sit by my right hand
-> until I make your enemies
+> until I place your enemies
-> a footstool for your feet.”’
+> under your feet.”’

 ## Matthew 22:45